 Then, Ugga the royal minister approached the Blessed One.
-Having approached and paid homage to the Blessed One, he sat to one side.
+Having approached and paid homage to the Blessed One, he sat down to one side.
 Sitting there, Ugga the royal minister said to the Blessed One: “Venerable sir, it is truly wonderful, truly marvelous—how immensely wealthy this Migāra of Rohaṇa is, how rich, how abundant in possessions!”

 The Blessed One asked: “But how wealthy, Ugga, is this Migāra of Rohaṇa?
 How rich is he?
 How extensive are his possessions?”